kidasijunior10/My-Portofolio/README.md

 - **Contact** - How to reach me (I promise I don't bite!)

 ## 🚀 Features That Make This Portfolio Special

-### 🌍 **Bilingual Awesomeness**
-- Switch between English and French with a click
-- Because "Hello World" sounds better as "Bonjour le Monde" 🇫🇷

 ### 🎬 **Smooth Animations**
 - Everything moves like it's been drinking Red Bull